Skip to content

 NP_TOT Total number of R peaks before exclusions or summarization

-pNN50 Proportion of successive RR differences exceeding 50 ms
+pNN50 Proportion of non-imputed successive NN differences exceeding 50 ms

 LF Low-frequency HRV power